LassoSoft/LassoGuide/source/api/lcapi-overview.rst

    #.
 New methods ``example_math_abs``, ``example_math_sin``, and
       ``example_math_sqrt`` are now part of your Lasso installation.

    #.
-Drag the sample Lasso page called :file:`MathFuncsCAPI.lasso` into your
+Drag the sample Lasso page called :file:`MathFuncsCAPI.lasso` into the
       web server root.

    #.
 View the :file:`MathFuncsCAPI.lasso` page in a web browser to see the new